matry/documentation/README.md

 ## Design Principles

 The ultimate goal for Matry is to enhance design tooling such that it is on par with developer tooling.
-In order to achieve this goal, the language needs to offer the following features:
+In order to achieve this goal, a design tool needs to have the following qualities:

+1. **Portable**
+Whatever tool is used to create a design, the "data" of the design must not be _owned_ by the tool, and should instead entirely be owned by the designer.

+2. **Expressive**
+Design tooling should allow significant depth of expression, such that complex application interfaces can be described.
+At some point, all visual tools lose their ability to express behavior beyond a certain depth.
+One of Matry's core propositions is that formal language will always be better in these scenarios.

-1. **Component-oriented**
+2. **Component-oriented**
 Instead of designing for pages or views, design tooling needs to be oriented towards components.
 This approach encourages designers to use systems-level thinking.

-2. **Parametric**
+3. **Parametric**
 Any one value within a design can be calculated or inferred from any other design value.
 This gives designers the ability to fully express their intentions.

-3. **Semantic**
+4. **Semantic**
 The words and syntax used by the language should mirror verbal language as closely as possible, to facilitate conversations between designers and developers.

-4. **Generative**
-The language should strip away as much manual work as is feasible, allowing designers to focus on designing, rather than laborious grunt work.

 ---

 ## A Quick Tour

 All Matry projects are split into three modules - Tokens, Components, and Stories.

+Note: _apologies for the lack of syntax highlighting, Matry is obviously not yet recognized by Github :p_

 ### Tokens